UTI prevention

 Surprising as it may seem, UTIs are more prevalent during the summer months than at other times of the year, thanks to warm temperatures that allow bacteria to grow.

-A few proactive measures can safeguard your urinary tract and significantly reduce the risk of a summertime UTI.
+A few proactive measures can safeguard your urinary tract and significantly reduce the risk of a UTI.

-To lower your risk of developing a UTI this summer and throughout the rest of the year:
+To lower your risk of developing a UTI:

 • Stay hydrated by drinking plenty of water and eating fruit and vegetables with high water content such as cucumber, watermelon and strawberries.